ibexa/documentation-developer/docs/guide/extending/extending_field_type.md

 The Generic Field Type is an abstract implementation of Field Types holding structured data e.g. Address.
 It can be used as a base for custom Field Types.
-The Generic Field Type comes with the implementation of basic methods, reduces the number of classes which must be created and simplifies the tagging process.
+The Generic Field Type comes with the implementation of basic methods, reduces the number of classes, which must be created and simplifies the tagging process.

 !!! tip